MicrosoftTranslator/DocumentTranslation/docs/index.md

 Future optimization includes a shared storage for the glossary, so that multiple clients can refer to a single company-wide glossary.

 ## Bug Reports
-Please report any bugs por issues you find with the tool [here](https://github.com/MicrosoftTranslator/DocumentTranslation/issues).
+Please report any bugs or issues you find with the tool [here](https://github.com/MicrosoftTranslator/DocumentTranslation/issues).

 ## Contributions
-Please contribute your bug fix, and functionality additions.
+Please contribute your bug fix or functionality addition.
 Submit a pull request.
 We will review and integrate quickly - or reject with comments.

 ## Credits